 Learn more about the Undergraduate Program.

-The Post Bachelor’s program is designed for individuals who have completed a Bachelor’s degree in a major other than Communication Disorders or Speech-Language Pathology and Audiology.
-Although it is not a degree program, the courses in the Post Bachelor’s curriculum will provide students with the background knowledge required before beginning the master’s program in Communication Sciences and Disorders.
+The Post Baccalaureate Leveling Program is designed for individuals who have completed a Bachelor’s degree in a major other than Communication Disorders or Speech-Language Pathology and Audiology.
+Although it is not a degree program, the courses in the Post Baccalaureate Leveling Program curriculum will provide students with the background knowledge required before beginning the master’s program in Communication Sciences and Disorders.

-See more information about the Post Bachelor's Program.
+See more information about the Post Baccalaureate Leveling Program.

 The Department of Communication Sciences and Disorders (COMD) offers a Master of Arts degree in Communication Sciences and Disorders and is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech, Language, Hearing Association (ASHA).
 Graduates of the master’s degree program meet the academic standards for speech-language pathology as determined by ASHA.